Grisonnet1495/JavaPlayer/README.md

 **This app is experimental.
 We are not responsible for any damage to your system.**
 There probably won't be any release for this app.
 If you want to try it, please compile it directly.

-You are free to compile and modify this project for personal use, as long as you credit the original developers.

 ## Issues:

 Known issues: